santisbon/icloud-flatpak/SELF-HOSTED-REPO.md

 # Self-Hosted Flatpak Repository

-This guide covers how to set up and maintain your own Flatpak repository for distributing iCloud Services, enabling automatic updates for users.
+This guide covers how to set up and maintain your own Flatpak repository for distributing multiple applications, enabling automatic updates for users.

 ## Overview